 Best Workers’ Comp Insurance: Bottom Line

 The Hartford, NEXT Insurance and Simply Business offer the best workers' comp coverage for small businesses.
-The right choice comes down to your industry, your business size and what you can afford.
-To get the best rates, figure out what coverage your business structure requires, get quotes from several insurers and look for discounts through bundling and safety programs.
+Your right choice depends on industry, business size and budget.
+To get the best rates, determine your business structure coverage requirements, get quotes from multiple insurers and look for discounts through bundling and safety programs.

 Best Workers’ Comp Insurance for Small Business: FAQ